AustinHood7/musicBot/README.md

 # musicBot
-A discord bot that finds the note composition of chords
+A discord bot that finds the note composition of chords using python